TheDevApprentice/real-time-chat/server/Express/Readme.md

 For an end-to-end UI/WS/REST flow, see `ARCHITECTURE.md` (delivery, domain, infra) and `public/README.md` (UI responsibilities and build).

+### Real-time edit/delete/undo (server side)
+- On edit: server validates and updates message content, then broadcasts `messageEdited { roomId, messageId, content }` to the room.
+- On delete: server performs a soft delete (content -> "[deleted]") and broadcasts `messageDeleted { roomId, messageId }`.
+- On undo: server restores the previous content from a per-user snapshot in Redis and broadcasts `messageEdited { roomId, messageId, content, restored: true }` so clients can avoid marking the message as edited.
+- TTL: a per-user snapshot key is stored in Redis for 10 minutes; a helper route `getUndoTTL` returns remaining seconds.

 ---

 ## Detailed Docs